rajeshv23/twydev.github.io/_posts/2019-12-30-aws-associate-developer-part5.md

 toc: true
 toc_label: "Chapters"
 categories:
-  - Online Course
+  - AWS
 tags:
-  - aws
+  - online course
 ---

-# Other AWS Services

-Part 5 of this course covers ECS, KMS, and other loose ends that are required for the exam.
+Part 5 of this course covers ECS, Fargate, Encryption Strategies, KMS, Systems Manager SSM, IAM Best Practices, CloudFront, Step Functions, SWF, SES, ACM, and other loose ends that are required for the exam.

-# AWS Elastic Container Service (ECS)
+## AWS Elastic Container Service (ECS)

-## Docker
+### Docker

 It is essential to have a basic understanding of Docker before using ECS.